Fundrise vs Rental Property 2023

 When it comes to real estate investments, there are usually plenty of choices and it can be a little confusing.

-Two of the most popular choices are crowdfunding platforms and purchasing a rental property yourself.
+Two of the most popular choices are online investing platforms and purchasing a rental property yourself.

 Each one comes with its own unique pros and cons.